-A Lodging Legacy at Queen Wilhelmina State Park
+A Lodging Tradition at Queen Wilhelmina State Park

-The beginning of this lodging tradition high atop Arkansas's second highest mountain is rooted in the 1890s when railroad expansion was big business in this country.
-Arthur Stilwell, vice president of the Kansas City, Pittsburg and Gulf Railroad (KCP&G), decided to build the first north-south railroad, a route from Kansas City, Missouri to Port Arthur, Texas, to provide rail access to the Gulf of Mexico.
-This brought the railroad's route through Arkansas, and inevitably the Ouachita Mountains, the southernmost of the state's two mountain ranges.
-During the routing of the tracks through the valleys of the rugged Ouachitas, a flat area near the top of 2,681-foot Rich Mountain was discovered.
-This windswept, mountaintop location was brought to the attention of the investors of the KCP&G, many of whom were Dutch, as a site to build a resort retreat featuring a grand hostelry to entice railroad patrons to travel the rails.
+The beginning of this lodging tradition on 2,681-foot Rich Mountain, Arkansas's second highest mountain, is rooted in the 1890s.
+Arthur Stilwell, vice president of the Kansas City, Pittsburg and Gulf Railroad (KCP&G), decided to build the first north-south railroad, a route stretching from Kansas City, Missouri to Port Arthur, Texas, to provide rail access to the Gulf of Mexico.
+This brought the railroad's route through Arkansas, and into the Ouachita Mountains, the southernmost of the state's two mountain ranges.
+During the routing of the tracks through the valleys of the rugged east-west trending mountains, a flat area near the top of Rich Mountain was discovered.
+This windswept location with panoramic views was brought to the attention of the investors of the KCP&G, many of whom were Dutch, as a site to build a resort retreat featuring a grand hostelry to entice railroad passengers to travel the rails.

-The luxurious hostelry of Victorian splendor was constructed of native stone and timber at a cost of $100,000.
-Illuminated by carbide lights, the inn made for a glorious site as carriages topped Rich Mountain from the train stop at the base of mountain's north side.
-Thirty-five guest rooms graced the second floor with at least four water closets to serve the guests.
+The railroad spared no expense in constructing the luxurious hostelry of Victorian splendor.
+Constructed of native stone and timber at a cost of $100,000, the inn was illuminated by carbide lights, making it a glorious site as carriages topped Rich Mountain from the train stop at the base of mountain's north side.
+Thirty-five guest rooms graced the second floor, with at least four water closets to serve the guests.
 Maids and cooks were housed above on the third floor.
 The glorious first floor was the place to socialize.
 An especially beautiful setting was the dining room which, when converted to a ballroom, seated 300 people.

-The grand opening was June 22, 1898.
-Soon, Wilhelmina Inn became known as the "Castle in the Sky."
-The grandeur of this mountaintop inn with its breathtaking scenery, fine accommodations, and exquisite service, however, was to last only a few short years.
+The grand opening was held on June 22, 1898.
+Wilhelmina Inn became known as the "Castle in the Sky."
+The grandeur of this mountain inn with its sweeping views, fine accommodations, and exquisite service, however, was to last only a few short years.
 Less than three years after the inn's opening, the KCP&G, facing enormous financial troubles, was sold to what is now the Kansas City Southern Railroad.
 With the new owners in place, the inn was abandoned by its former owners to languish into disrepair.
 Although the inn did not close permanently until 1910, its heyday had quickly come to an end.
 The building soon fell into decay.
-The photograph below shows sheep standing in what was once the grand ballroom where elegantly dressed ladies and gentlemen danced.
+The photograph below shows sheep standing in what was once the grand ballroom where elegantly attired ladies and gentlemen danced.

 By the 1930s, only remnants of the original structure's stone fences and fireplaces remained, standing as stark silhouettes against the sky.
 The year 1940 brought a brief respite and renewed hope for the desolate remains.
 Earnest Rolston, a professor from Centenary College in Shreveport, Louisiana, decided to create a summer music school using a portion of the inn.
-The idea was good, but unfortunately the timing was not.
+The idea was a good one, but the timing of it was not.
 The beginning of World War II in 1941 ended any further attempt to restore the ruins.

 Like a phoenix rising from the ashes, the second inn opened its doors on June 22, 1963.
-Although less grand than the original hostelry, this lodge contained 17 guest rooms and a restaurant.
-Gracing the same site as the first inn, the second structure was built with some of the rockwork still remaining from its predecessor.
-Operated for 10 years by the State of Arkansas, the facility was a popular travel attraction until the evening of November 10, 1973, when a fire that began in the kitchen area destroyed it.
-There was no loss of life, but the building was totally destroyed.
+Although less grand than the original hostelry, this lodge featured 17 guest rooms and a restaurant.
+Gracing the same site as the first inn, this second structure was built with some of the rockwork from the ruins of its predecessor.
+Operated for 10 years by the state of Arkansas, the lodge was a popular travel attraction until the evening of November 10, 1973, when it was destroyed by a fire that began in the kitchen area.
+There was no loss of life, but the building was a total loss.